 Playwright and actor Leslie Pasternack brings to life Brighina and Stupino, two big-hearted but lonely souls whose lives collide in CLEAN ROOM.
 Using body, voice, and masks Leslie conjures both sides of this eccentric and captivating love story.
 CLEAN ROOM won the 2012 Seacoast Spotlight Awards for Best Original Script and Best Actress.

 CLEAN ROOM consists of two parts.
 “Induction” features the character of Brighina, a cheerfully disoriented social castoff enduring exile in a waiting room and sorting out her life’s wins and losses, looking for clues to her confinement.
 The daughter of a Vietnam vet and sister of a boy genius, Brighina defines herself in response to the men she adores, fears and mourns.
 “Maintenance” introduces Stupino, a gentle janitor in the mental hospital where he has lived his whole life.
 Taking pride in his work, he carves out small spaces of compassion and competency in the midst of constant crises.
 Together, Brighina and Stupino explore the grotesque frailty of humanity and find strength in the little details that unite them.

 CLEAN ROOM was developed with the support of the Muhlenberg College Department of Theatre and Dance in Allentown, PA and premiered there in 2009.
 Excerpts have been performed at the Perishable Theatre in Providence, RI; the Seacoast Fringe Festival in Portsmouth, NH; and Stage Left Studio in NYC.
-The full show has run at the Actors’ Studio of Newburyport; Stage Left Studio, NYC; and had two runs at the West End Studio Theatre, Portsmouth, as part of ACT ONE’s Festivals 2012 & 2013.
+The full show has run at the Actors’ Studio of Newburyport; Stage Left Studio, NYC; and had two runs at the West End Studio Theatre, Portsmouth, as part of ACT ONE’s Festivals 2012 & 2013 and an additional run at WEST in 2018 as a benefit for HAVEN.
 Many thanks go to Cheryl King of Stage Left for her directorial input; and to Stephanie Nugent of ACT ONE for “grokking” these characters so completely and supporting their life in the world.

 ABOUT THE MASKS: